BlockchainCommons/bc-libs-java/README.md

 # Blockchain Commons Java Library

-Blockchain Commons publishes several open source C libraries that are useful in cryptocurrency wallets.
-This project wraps some of those libraries in opinionated Java frameworks that work across Android devices and computers run JVM.
+Blockchain Commons publishes several open source C libraries that are useful in cryptocurrency wallets. **Blockchain Commons Java Library** wraps some of those libraries in opinionated Java frameworks that work across Android devices and computers that run JVM.

 ## Status — Work-in-Progress